larsll/deepracer-for-cloud/README.md

 ### Local

-Local mode runs a minio server that hosts the data in the `/mnt/deepracer` partition.
+Local mode runs a minio server that hosts the data in the `docker/volumes` directory.
 It is otherwise command-compatible with the Azure setup; as the data is accessible via Minio and not via native S3.

 ### Environment Variables
 The scripts assume that two files `systen.env` containing constant configuration values and  `run.env` with run specific values is populated with the required values.